legacysurvey/legacysurvey/pages/dr8/files.rst

 .. _`catalogs page`: ../catalogs

-Users interested in database access to the Tractor Catalogs can contact the NOAO Data Lab at datalab@noao.edu.
+Users interested in database access to the Tractor `catalogs`_ can contact the NOAO Data Lab at datalab@noao.edu.

 Sweep Catalogs